hishizuka/pizero_bikecomputer/README.md

 # License

-This repository is available under the [GNU General Public License v3.0](https://github.com/hishizuka/pizero_bikecomputer/blob/master/LICENSE)
+The software in this repository is available under the [GNU General Public License v3.0](https://github.com/hishizuka/pizero_bikecomputer/blob/master/LICENSE).

+Official hardware design files, when published by this project, are available under the [CERN Open Hardware Licence Version 2 - Strongly Reciprocal (CERN-OHL-S-2.0)](/LICENSES/CERN-OHL-S-2.0.txt), unless otherwise stated.

 The code shown below is ported and modified from Azumo's code under the Apache License 2.0 (third_party/apache/LICENSE.Apache2).
 See the NOTICE file for details.
 - modules/display/mip_display_base.py